Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 Over the years I’ve built an extensive reference library for the items I collect.
 I access these books frequently and, as a result, the bindings on my favorites are showing wear.
 So last month I began removing the pages from several books, inserting them into page protectors, then saving them in loose-leaf binders.

 Below is my signed copy #87 of Hazel Mitchell’s British Iron Stands as it originally looked.
 This spiral bound book was assembled for the 8th International Congress of Iron Collectors, held in Bath, England in 1991.
 Only 100 numbered copies were published, so finding a copy can be challenging.
-The protective plastic sheet on front and back was long gone; and the back cover was starting to tear away from the binding; it was crucial I find a way to protect the pages!
+The protective plastic sheet on front and back was long gone and the back cover was starting to tear away from the binding.
+It was crucial I find a way to protect the pages!

-Queen Victoria Diamond Jubilee trivet, circa 1897
+Hazel’s book and a Queen Victoria Diamond Jubilee trivet.